hindu-comm/mail_stream_indology/2016/11/HarfBuzz_in_LibreOff/160__Dominik_Wujastyk.md

    - https://wiki.documentfoundation.org/ReleaseNotes/5.3#Text_Layout_Engine

-​Thanks to Akash Jain and Khaled Hosny (who is also deeply involved in supporting XeTeX)​.
+Thanks to Akash Jain and Khaled Hosny (who is also deeply involved in supporting XeTeX).

-​
 --
 Professor Dominik Wujastyk <http://ualberta.academia.edu/DominikWujastyk>
-​,​
+,

-Singhmar Chair in Classical Indian Society and Polity ​,​
+Singhmar Chair in Classical Indian Society and Polity ,

 Department of History and Classics <http://historyandclassics.ualberta.ca/>
-​,​
+,
 University of Alberta, Canada
-​.​
+.

 South Asia at the U of A:

-​sas.ualberta.ca​
-​​
+sas.ualberta.ca

 -------------- next part --------------